MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. **Create the Document entity model:**

-    In Visual Studio Code, create a new file in the existing `Models/` folder: `Models/Document.cs`
+    In Visual Studio Code, create a new file in the existing `ContosoDashboard/Models/` folder: `ContosoDashboard/Models/Document.cs`

-    The Document entity will follow the same pattern as existing entities (User, TaskItem, Project, etc.) in the Models folder.
+    The Document entity will follow the same pattern as existing entities (User, TaskItem, Project, ProjectMember, TaskComment, Notification, Announcement) in the ContosoDashboard/Models/ folder.

-1. Create the `Models/Document.cs` file and use GitHub Copilot to generate the entity:
+1. Create the `ContosoDashboard/Models/Document.cs` file and use GitHub Copilot to generate the entity:

     Type the following comment in the file: